Vitor Baptista (racing driver)

 Vitor Baptista (born 20 March 1998) is a Brazilian racing driver.
+He was Euroformula Open champion in 2015, and reached the Formula V8 3.5 Series with RP Motorsport.
+He last competed in the Stock Car Pro Series, winning once for Scuderia Chiarelli in 2024.

 Career

 Karting

 Prior to his single-seater career, Baptista enjoyed a successful period in karting in his native Brazil.
 He won consecutive Super Kart Brazil junior titles in 2011 and 2012 and also finished second in the Brazilian Karting Championship junior class in 2011.
 He also went on to finish seventh in the CIK-FIA KF3 World Cup in 2012.

 Formula Three

 Baptista made his single-seater debut in 2014, racing in the B Class of the Brazilian Formula Three Championship for the Cesário F3 team.
 He won the championship comfortably from compatriot Matheus Leist, earning thirteen class wins out of sixteen races whilst also taking three overall race victories.

 For 2015, Baptista moved to Europe to compete in the Euroformula Open Championship, racing for reigning champions RP Motorsport.
 He secured the championship title at the final round of the season in Barcelona, finishing five points ahead of Russian Konstantin Tereshchenko after taking race victories at Paul Ricard, Estoril, Red Bull Ring, Spa-Francorchamps and Monza.
 He also finished second to Tereshchenko in the accompanying Spanish Formula Three Championship, which was held within the main championship at the Jerez, Estoril and Barcelona rounds.